Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: : Lightweight Learning Framework for E-commerce MFMs

-\ECCC leverages a SoTA, powerful pre-trained MFM for the caption generation through zero-shot prompting.
-It incorporates the context information and well-elaborated instructions to form a prompt.
-The detailed instruction templates are listed in Appendix~\ref{sec:appendix:instr}.
-A unique advantage of using pre-trained MFMs is that the MFMs carry extensive world knowledge.
-Therefore, the generated captions can be enriched with such knowledge that may not be presented explicitly in the images of interest but is relevant to the image details and beneficial to the target task.
+\pipeline first employs a novel enriched context-conditioned captioning module -- \ECCC, to generate textual captions for images, conditioned on the corresponding context, such as user queries or reviews.
+Unlike CLIP-based models~\cite{chia2022fashionclip, stevens2024bioclip}, which implicitly assume that the image in its entirty is relevant to the context. \ECCC selectively highlights image details pertinent to the given context. \ECCC utilizes the strong image understanding capability of pre-trained MFMs for conditioned caption generation via zero-shot prompting, integrating context information with well-elaborated instructions to form a prompt (detailed in Appendix~\ref{sec:appendix:instr}).
+A unique advantage of using pre-trained MFMs is that their extensive world knowledge, allowing \ECCC to enrich captions with relevant insights beyond what is explicitly visible in the images, and thus, benefiting target tasks.
 We use Llama-3.2-Vision-Instruct~\cite{dubey2024llama3} as the \ECCC model.